Skip to content

 Type Description

 Log probabilities for next tokens and EOS for each context.
+Keys are Token objects.

 Source code in genlm/control/potential/built_in/llm.py